AidanBakerNHS/SteamAppDataVisulisation/README.md

 There remains an imbalance issue with 'Negative' now being dominant, but it's a vast improvement on before.

-A logistic  regression multi-class model using XGBoost was created
+A logistic regression multi-class model using XGBoost was created.

 A time based (20% test) split was used as opposed to random.
-This was done as trends change over time (As evident in the EDA), and should this model be used in a professional setting, later results would be evaluated, as such the most recent games released will be used to test on.
+This was done as trends change over time (As evident in the EDA) and should this model be used in a professional setting more recent game released would be evaluated upon as opposed to earlier ones.

 This produced the following results: